milangroshev/niryo-one-digital-twin/digital-twin-service/ros-master/README.md

 - `sudo ./build.sh`
 - note: It will take some time to build the image because we have to assemble a ROS melodic image.

-### This will build the `master` docker image.
+### This will build the `niryo-ros-master` docker image.
 Verify that the image is present by running:
 - `sudo docker image ls`

 ### Docker run example